Molinaro walks tightrope at town hall

 The candidate had rolled out his tax cut plan earlier that morning, promising to cut property taxes by 30 percent in the next five years through a combination of extending the property tax cap to New York City homeowners, a full state takeover of Medicaid and ongoing mandate relief for local governments.

-The Dutchess County executive, who hopes to unseat Gov. Andrew Cuomo this fall, sailed through key campaign issues of streamlining bureaucracy, slimming down regulations and curbing corruption before taking questions from the crowd, who appeared to relish in probing hot-button questions that have acted as lightning rods for conservatives — including whether sex offenders should legally placed in group homes for people with developmental disabilities.
+The Dutchess County executive, a Republican who hopes to unseat Gov. Andrew Cuomo this fall, sailed through key campaign issues of streamlining bureaucracy, slimming down regulations and curbing corruption before taking questions from the crowd, who appeared to relish in probing hot-button issues that have acted as lightning rods for conservatives — including whether sex offenders should legally placed in group homes for people with developmental disabilities.

 “It’s criminal,” Molinaro said.